mickmccann/MS3-Small-Jobs/TESTING.md

 In edit_category.html, ensure the action method has the appropiate url_for to complete the edit category request | In edit_category.html, the action method has the appropiate url_for to complete the edit category request: {{ url_for('edit_category', category_id=category.id) }} | PASS
 Ensure the @app.route for edit_category has the appropiate decorator with the correct variables and methods | The @app.route for edit_category has the appropiate decorator with the correct variables and methods ("/edit_category/<category_id>", methods=["GET", "POST"]) | PASS
 Ensure the def edit_category() has the correct variable in order to correctly display the data in BSON format and renders the correct page | The def edit_category() has the correct variable in order to correctly display the data in BSON format and renders the correct page | PASS
+Ensure the @app.route for delete_category has the appropiate decorator with the correct variable | The @app.route for delete_category has the appropiate decorator with the correct variable ("/delete_category/<category_id>") | PASS
+Ensure the def delete_category() contains the correct functionality in order to remove a category from the database | The def delete_category() contains the correct functionality in order to remove a category from the database | PASS